-Investigations into police misconduct are traditionally handled internally, however, all officer-involved deaths are investigated independently by the State Department of Criminal
+As noted earlier, investigations into police misconduct are traditionally handled internally, however, all officer-involved deaths must be investigated independently as required by state statute.
+The majority of other Madison cases are handled internally by the MPD PS/IA.

-Investigation.
-The majority of Madison cases are handled internally in the City of Madison by the MPD PS/IA.
-The City of Madison PS/IA Office is staffed by officers who serve on two-year rotations before returning to other posts.

-Cities such as Portland, Los Angeles and Tucson utilize auditors outside of the police departments9 to provide reviews and reports of the investigation process by their police departments and to provide recommendations on a regular basis.
+Cities such as Portland, Los Angeles and Tucson utilize auditors outside of the police departments 19 to provide reviews and reports of the investigation process by their police departments and to provide recommendations on a regular basis.
 Such a system provides the benefits of external accountability at a minimal cost.
 The auditor would regularly review the process for submitting complaints, investigating and disposing of complaints.
 Such an auditor can help provide the public and elected officials with an impartial analysis of the department's handling of complaints.

 Alternatively, the City may consider external investigations.
 Given the public interest surrounding policing and the public's frequent demand for independent investigations into misconduct, a policy which directs an external investigator to investigate certain complaints may enhance community trust.
 There is also a benefit to innocent officers when they are investigated externally.
 Officers declared innocent of the complaint charge by an external body are more likely to be considered innocent by the public, rather than those officers declared innocent by their own departments.
 External investigations may "help reassure a skeptical public that the department already investigates citizen complaints thoroughly and fairly."
-The City may consider hiring an investigator to investigate complaints submitted to the PFC so that an external report on the facts of a complaint case may be provided to the Police and Fire Commissioners for review.
+Hiring an investigator to investigate complaints submitted to the Police and Fire Commission (PFC) would also provide an independent report on the facts of a case which may prove beneficial since the PFC does not conduct investigations.